nexus-technolgy/logger/README.md

 Variables can also be wrapped in to an object so that output will be labelled and coloured using the Node `inspect` utility

+> NB: `inspect` is not used when `logger` is running in a browser, or when in server mode

 ```ts
 logger.error("An error occured", error.message, { a, b });

 // [ERROR] 23:19:51.452: An error occured myFunction is not defined { a: 1, b: 'foo' }
 ```

+### Logger Class

-Logger can also be implemented as a `class` that has more options available, such as setting a `correlation` value to maintain a unique identity across microservices.
+Logger can be implemented as a `class` that has more options available, such as setting a `correlation` value to maintain a unique identity across microservices.
 The class can also have a custom expander injected at construction time, as well as logging in a standard object style using the `serverMode` flag